Seedy-Fiuba-Grupo-5/Backend-payments-sc/README.md

 ```
 docker-compose up [-d]
 ```
-This command will start two services:
+This command will start the next services:
-- sc: It is a service of hardhat's nodes where the smart contract is deployed.
+- `sc`: It is a service of hardhat's nodes where the smart contract is deployed.
+- `db`: It is the postgres database for developing.
-- web: It is the backend payments service which needs to interact with the smart contract through the hh_node service.
+- `web`: It is the backend payments service which needs to interact with:
+  - the smart contract through the `sc` service
+  - the database through the `db` service

 The `web` service will wait until a file deployments/localhost/Seedifyuba.json exists, to start up.
 This file is created for the first time when `sc` service is executed.
-When these services are stopped but not destroyed, then this file will be kept in containers shared volume, so the `web` will not wait for the `sc` to start.
+When these services are stopped but not destroyed, then this file will be kept in containers shared volume, so `web` will not wait again for `sc` to start.
 This is only useful when pushing code to the repository where pipeline build containers from cero.
-Locally, we will have to wait for it looking (with our eyes) at services logs.
+Locally, we will have to wait for it looking (with our eyes) at the services logs.

 ### Test
 #### Test backend payments